-Watch The Football Men and then hear three of our local experts share their thoughts what it means to them.
-In this accompanying new film, made exclusively for us, Anfield Wrap’s Lizzi Doyle, writer and lecturer Emy Onuora and Daily Mirror sports writer Brian Reade provide insightful views on The Football Men and what we can learn from those times today — as sporting fans and as communities.
+Viewers were invited to watch The Football Men and then hear our three local experts share their thoughts what it means to them.
+In this accompanying film made exclusively for YLA, which can be seen above, Anfield Wrap’s Lizzi Doyle, writer and lecturer Emy Onuora and Daily Mirror sports writer Brian Reade provide insightful views on The Football Men and what we can learn from those times today — as sporting fans and as communities.

 Lizzi Doyle is the producer of The Anfield Wrap Podcast, Liverpool FC’s largest fan media organisation, which reaches 80 countries around the world.
 By the age of just 23, Lizzi had produced the two longest broadcasts in, Radio City’s, Liverpool’s biggest commercial station, history: the Hillsborough Inquests and the 24-hour Mental Health Marathon.
 She was the station’s first female sports producer and has gone on to win multiple awards for her work as a producer.
 Through her work producing The Anfield Wrap’s podcasts and appearing on national media platforms, Lizzi is pushing for more female involvement in sports media.